The video link is at the bottom of the page.

 4. Were False Christs and Prophets Successful?

-Now that we have found that the apostles’ writings confirm that Jesus’ prophecy was correct, we need to see if the false Christs and prophets were successful because Jesus prophesied they would be:
+Now that we have established that the apostles’ writings confirm that Jesus’ prophecy was accurate, we need to determine if the false christs and prophets were successful because Jesus predicted they would be.

 For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect.